America (band): Early success (1970–1973)

 After their initial success, the trio played a series of North American club and college dates in early 1972, and decided to dismiss Samwell and Dexter and relocate to Los Angeles, California, signing with the David Geffen/Elliot Roberts stable at Lookout Management.
 By 1973, the band had left Lookout to go with John Hartmann and Harlan Goodman after the latter two had broken away from Geffen/Roberts to set up their own management firm.

 The recording of a second album was delayed by the relocation, as well as by an injury to Peek's arm.
 Deciding not to replace Samwell, the group opted to produce the album themselves.
 The trio began their move away from a mainly acoustic style to a more rock style with the help of Hal Blaine on drums and Joe Osborn on bass.
-With Peek playing lead electric guitar on more tracks, the group expanded from an acoustic trio to embrace a fuller live sound, adding Dave Atwood (who had played as a session musician on their debut album) on drums and David Dickey (formerly of the group Captain) on bass in late 1972.
+With Peek playing lead electric guitar on more tracks, the group expanded from an acoustic trio to embrace a fuller live sound, adding Dave Atwood (who had played as a session musician on their debut album) on drums and David Dickey (formerly of the groups Captain and D.D.
+Tucker) on bass in late 1972.
 But their next tour was delayed until January 1973 after Peek fell ill with hepatitis.
-On 11 March 1973, Atwood was replaced by Dickey's former Captain bandmate, Willie Leacox.
+On 11 March 1973, Atwood was replaced by Dickey's former Captain/D.D.
+Tucker bandmate, Willie Leacox.

 America's second album, Homecoming, was released in November 1972.
 Awarded a gold disc in December 1972, the album's million sales figure was confirmed by the RIAA in 1975.
 The group reached the top 10 again with Bunnell's "Ventura Highway".
 Based on their first two albums, the group won a Grammy Award for Best New Artist of 1972.

 The group's output grew increasingly ambitious.
 Their third offering, Hat Trick, was released in October 1973 following several months of recording at the Record Plant Studios in Los Angeles.
 Again self-produced, the album featured strings, harmonicas, an eight-minute title track, and tap dancing.
 Beckley, Bunnell, and Peek were once again joined by Blaine on drums, while Osborn was replaced by their touring bassist, David Dickey.
 The album was not as successful as Homecoming, featuring only one modestly successful single, "Muskrat Love" (number 67 in the US), penned by Texas folk singer Willis Alan Ramsey.
 A Captain & Tennille cover of the song reached the top 10 in late 1976.